Armeldt/CS2_ESEA_Leaderboard_Scouting/README.md

 ## Features

 - **Dimensional model:** Separate tables for players, teams, matches, and stats for efficient analysis.
-- **Custom calculations:** Measures for K/D ratio, win rate, rounds won/lost, and sniper vs. rifle roles.
+- **Custom calculations:** : Performance metrics (entries, utility, scoreboard...) and positionning metrics (z-score, percentiles ...) to define a level of performance and compare it to other players
-- **Filters & slicers:** Slice by division, map, date, or number of matches played.
+- **Filters & slicers:** Slice by division, map, date, number of matches played and more
-- **Interactive visuals:** Matrix, charts, and maps with player and team breakdowns.
+- **Interactive visuals:** Matrix, charts, scatter plots and more with player and team breakdowns.
 - **Dynamic tooltips & images:** Display team logos, player flags, and clickable links without affecting filtering.
 - **Majority country & French-speaking indicators:** Automatically assess team nationality and presence of French-speaking players.